Many people in Ireland believe the 'Sunny South East' is

 The view as you arrive, especially by train, is simply breathtaking.

-If you are a keen bird watcher, you could easily lose yourself for hours at the world renowned
+If you are a keen bird watcher, you could easily lose yourself for hours at the world renowned "Wexford Wildfowl Reserve", where many protected species of birds can be easily viewed from the viewing platforms at the Visitor Centre.

-"Wexford Wildfowl Reserve", where many protected species of birds can be easily viewed from the viewing platforms at the Visitor Centre.
+If you are a keen bird watcher, you could easily lose yourself for hours at the world renowned "Wexford Wildfowl Reserve", where many protected species of birds can be easily viewed from the viewing platforms at the Visitor Centre.

-"Irish National Heritage Park", where one can enter a bygone era where the Celts roamed the land hunting for food, or fighting battles.
+A short drive or inexpensive taxi ride from the Town Centre is the famous "Irish National Heritage Park", where one can enter a bygone era where the Celts roamed the land hunting for food, or fighting battles.

 Witnessed authentically reconstructed Crannog's, Ringforts, Cairns and Dolmens, as actors re-enact the lives of these ancient folk.